 How to Survive It and Thrive

-A compassionate guide packed with practical wisdom for people who are being targeted in their own team, and for people who recognise a team member is being bullied.
+The only book to show you how to tackle bullying in your team, this compassionate guide is packed with practical wisdom for people who are being targeted in their own team, and for people who recognise a team member is being bullied.

 Bullying in teams can be highly toxic.
 Those targeted by the bully often experience considerable distress, a dramatic loss of self-esteem and tumbling self-confidence.
 Feelings of isolation or abandonment are common as trusted team colleagues turn a blind eye to the bullying.
 Previously effective working relationships deteriorate, the quality of work done by the team reduces, and the power dynamics in the team shift as established working alliances alter.